-Overnight, US treasury yields vaulted to their highest since the pandemic began, sending MSCI's broadest index of Asia-Pacific shares outside Japan 2.4 per cent lower.
+Overnight, US treasury yields vaulted to their highest since the pandemic began, leading to steep fall in equities.

 Investors also turned cautious ahead of the December quarter gross domestic product (GDP) data release scheduled to come later in the day.